How Delivery Works

 Notification Types

-Plugins handle three types of notifications:
+Plugins handle four types of notifications:

 Purchase Notifications